 Dr Saies advises a sensible approach to above-shoulder weight training usually prevents cuff tears, but those who have sustained an injury generally face the choice between permanent exercise restrictions or surgery for shoulder stabilisation and pain elimination.

 Of course there is no one-size-fits-all with fitness programs, particularly those of a rehabilitative nature.
-Your recommended recovery time and regime will vary depending on the type and severity of your injury, so be sure to seek regular advice from an exercise physiologist or physiotherapist.
-Listen to your body and ease back into your former fitness regime safely.
+Your recommended recovery time and regimen will vary depending on the type and severity of your injury, so be sure to seek regular advice from an exercise physiologist or physiotherapist.
+Listen to your body and ease back into your former fitness regimen safely.
 It is natural to be filled with an abundance of enthusiasm when symptoms subside, but remember: slow and steady wins the race!